espruino/EspruinoDocs/tutorials/Bangle.js EdgeImpulse.md

 ------------------
 **Collect gesture samples**
 -----------------
-This step will guide you how to use your watch to collect multiple samples for one gesture type at a time.
+This part will guide you how to use your watch to collect multiple samples for one gesture type at a time.

-1. Pair your computer with the watch
+1. Pair your computer with the watch using Espruino Web IDE
-2. Paste the below code to your watch into the *right side* in the Espruino Web IDE (adapted from [this code](https://github.com/gfwilliams/workshop-nodeconfeu2019/blob/master/step4.md#getting-more-data))
+2. Paste the below *Gesture collection code* to your watch into the *right side* in the Espruino Web IDE (adapted from [this code](https://github.com/gfwilliams/workshop-nodeconfeu2019/blob/master/step4.md#getting-more-data))
     * the code will create a text file in the watch memory
 3. Name the event you are going to collect samples for by changing the line `event="left";`
     * use e.g. `event="left";` for twitching your watch hand left and later on `event="right";` for the opposite direction